Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 Turkish strikes against US Kurdish allies reverberate in Ukraine war

-BUCHAREST, Romania (AP) Biden administration officials are toughening their language to NATO ally Turkey as they try to dissuade Turkish President Recep Erdogan from launching a bloody and destabilizing ground offensive against US-allied Kurdish forces in neighboring Syria.
+US President Joe Biden’s administration is toughening its language on NATO ally Turkey as it tries to dissuade Turkish President Recep Erdogan from launching a bloody and destabilizing ground offensive against US-allied Kurdish forces in neighboring Syria.

 Some criticized the initial muted US response to the near-daily Turkish bombardment, a broad call for de-escalation as a US green light for more.
 With Erdogan not backing down on his escalation threat, the United States began to speak more forcefully.